fullmetalbrackets/blog/src/content/blog/reverse-proxy-nginx-pihole.md

 ---
-title: "Reverse proxy OpenMediaVault, Plex and Navidrome with Nginx Proxy Manager and Pi-Hole"
+title: 'Reverse proxy OpenMediaVault, Plex and Navidrome with Nginx Proxy Manager and Pi-Hole'
 description: "My scenario was simple: I wanted to access the web GUIs of OpenMediaVault, Plex and Navidrome via a URL like plex.home.arpa without having to remember IPs and ports, inside my home network only and without the need for SSL/HTTPS.
 Nothing fancy, nothing accessible from outside my house.
 Here's how I did that with Nginx Proxy Manager as the reverse proxy and Pi-Hole as the DNS."
 pubDate: 2023-07-15
 updatedDate: 2025-12-21
-tags: ["self-hosting", "openmediavault", "nginx proxy manager"]
+tags: ['self-hosting', 'openmediavault', 'nginx proxy manager']
 related1: reverse-proxy-using-nginx-pihole-cloudflare
 related2: openmediavault-quick-reference
 ---

 > [warning] Important
 >
-> This is a simple guide to get a reverse proxy working *without TLS certificates* and therefore *not using HTTPS* to access services.
+> This is a simple guide to get a reverse proxy working _without TLS certificates_ and therefore _not using HTTPS_ to access services.
 >
-> If you want to use HTTPS using *Cloudflare* and a *DNS challenge* to provision TLS certificates, [see this blog post](/blog/reverse-proxy-using-nginx-pihole-cloudflare/).
+> If you want to use HTTPS using _Cloudflare_ and a _DNS challenge_ to provision TLS certificates, [see this blog post](/blog/reverse-proxy-using-nginx-pihole-cloudflare/).

 ## Pre-Requisites and Caveats